 Dr. Bond’s approach to teaching is founded on the belief that no single method is sufficient for every classroom situation.
 Each class has its own set of dynamics that emerge from the group of students, the subject matter, the time of day, the physical setting, and the personality of the instructor.
-Ed believes that students should have a sense of both discovery and contribution as they learn.
-He celebrates his students’ abilities and wants to see them exercised in class.
+Ed believes that students should have a sense of both discovery and contribution as they learn and that – when all is said and done – they should be able to do things they couldn’t do before taking a class.

 Courses Currently Teaching

 Dr. Bond’s research centers on enhancing the performance of innovation professionals, diagnosing the role of cross-functional relationships in innovation, understanding use of channel knowledge in innovation, and uncovering the role that marketing assumes in strategy formulation.
 Dr. Bond’s research in progress includes: